 Sometimes, businesses do not have much money to spend on rewards.
 However, they can still put smiles on people’s faces.
 They can provide time off, a training session, or a thank-you note.
 They can even negotiate with surrounding stores to obtain small things or discounts for workers without spending much. - Lack of Employee Engagement

 Individuals who are not enthusiastic about the reward scheme may not join.
 Correct this by inquiring about what employees would prefer.
-Have them help design the rewards.
+Have them help to design the rewards.
 Tell them how the plan works for them and discuss it frequently.
 Ask them to give ideas on how to make it exciting and fresh. - Ineffective Communication

 Employees might not be familiar with the reward system at some stage.
 It confuses them.
 To support them, mention it through email, team meetings, and group discussions.
 Use simple language and short sentences.
 Give the employees a chance to ask questions and leave comments so they can feel involved. - Inconsistent Application of Rewards